 Each school day includes an act of collective worship.
-Religious Education is based upon the East Sussex Education Authority's Agreed Syllabus as established by the Standing Advisory Council for RE in 1993.
+Religious Education is based upon the East Sussex Education Authority's Agreed Syllabus.
 The syllabus is Christian and non- denominational but recognises other spiritual beliefs.
 If parents do not wish their child to take part in collective worship or to be taught the agreed syllabus, they should inform the Head teacher by letter so that suitable alternative arrangements can be made.
+We teach RE through RE Days so that the children can grasp the concept they are learning and explore it through different activities including drama, art, music, reading and writing.